Nardus/nardusmollentze.com/content/dataset/zoonotic_rank/index.md

 raw_data: https://github.com/nardus/zoonotic_rank

 # Brief description:
 abstract: "Virus species ranked by their predicted probabilities of being capable of human infection.
+Ranking was performed using a [genome composition-based machine learning model](https://github.com/nardus/zoonotic_rank) using a representative genome for each species.
 Derived from Table S1 of [Mollentze, Babayan & Streicker (2020)](https://doi.org/10.1101/2020.11.12.379917).
+This table includes both training and holdout viruses (see \"current status\" column).

 ___Note that this work has not undergone peer-review yet, and should not be regarded as established information or results.___"